hornang/nautograf/README.md

 ### Internal tile format

-Before tiles are rendered the source data in S-57 format is transformed to a [Cap'n Proto](https://capnproto.org/) based format.
+Before tiles are rendered the source data format is transformed to a [Cap'n Proto](https://capnproto.org/) based format.
 The internal format is defined in a [schema file](src/tilefactory/chartdata.capnp).
-As with most serialization frameworks for statically typed languages it is based on code generation.
-The schema defines C++ classes and most importantly the serialization/deserialization code.
+The schema defines C++ classes and serialization/deserialization code.
 This provides both a way of caching data to disk and also an internal data model used when rendering.
-On windows you will find the cached tiles under `C:\Users\Username\AppData\Local\nautograf\cache\tiles`.
+On Windows you will find the cached tiles under `C:\Users\Username\AppData\Local\nautograf\cache\tiles`.
 There is no garbage collection so delete the data if it gets too large.

 ### Rendering